City Guide for: High Springs, Florida, United States

 St. Augustine

 Step back in time in St. Augustine, the oldest continuously inhabited European-established settlement in the United States.
-Explore the historic Castillo de San Marcos, wander the cobblestone streets of the old town, and soak up the rich history and Spanish colonial architecture.
-With beautiful beaches and a vibrant cultural scene, St. Augustine offers something for everyone.
+Explore the historic Castillo de San Marcos, wander through the charming cobblestone streets, and visit the Lightner Museum.
+Stroll along St. George Street, lined with shops, restaurants, and historic buildings.
+Enjoy the beautiful beaches and learn about the city's rich history.

 Travel Time